The Perfect Pad Thai

 Directions

-1. Start by boiling a large pan of water about 4 quarts.
+Start by boiling a large pan of water, about 4 quarts.
 Add brown rice noodles.
 Cook noodles for 10-12 minutes or follow package instructions.
-Remove from heat, drain, set to the side.
+Remove from heat, drain, and set to the side.

-2. In a large bowl prepare the sauce with all sauce components, mix thoroughly.
-Oil your wok or large skillet, use peanut, sesame, or coconut oil.
-About 2 TBSP.
+2. In a large bowl, prepare the sauce with all sauce components and mix thoroughly.
+Oil your wok or large skillet; use peanut, sesame, or coconut oil, about 2 tbsp.
 Heat on low.
-If you are using a protein (chicken, shrimp, or tofu) cook the protein in the wok on medium-high heat.
+If you use a protein (chicken, shrimp, or tofu), cook the protein in the wok on medium-high heat.

-3. Add scallions (green onions), edamame, broccoli, and any other veggies such as bell peppers.
-Add noodles, stir in sauce gradually.
+3. Add scallions (green onions), edamame, broccoli, and other veggies, such as bell peppers.
+Add noodles and stir in sauce gradually.
 Increase the heat and get your wok sizzling, tossing everything together until it is thoroughly saturated, cook until veggies are slightly tender, but not overcooked.

 4. Garnish with crushed peanuts and lime wedges.
-Better than takeout any day of the week.
+It’s better than takeout any day of the week.
 Seriously!!

-*** I encourage everyone to utilize their winter harvest from your Growing Dome: broccoli, garlic, scallions, herbs.
+*** I encourage everyone to utilize their winter harvest from your Growing Dome: broccoli, garlic, scallions, and herbs.

 Check out some of our other Dome Grown recipes.